AyisdraYsavrai/Curio-Organizer/README.md

         Composed of the following:
                 CurioOrganizer
                 CurioRubber
-                *The organizer and rubber are also separate plugins if you only want one.
-		*Either have the organizer and rubber OR the utility.
-Having the Utility with *either of the other two will throw an error.
 		***I'm not responsible for any misrubs***

        CurioOrganaizer:
-                MUSHclient port of Pejat's mudlet plugin.
-                See the original thread
-                (forums.lusternia.com/discussion/2147/mudlet-curio-organizer) for details.
-                This port has the same limits has the original.
+                Displays your curios pieces in a nice table.
+                If you have missing pieces, a missing pieces button will show for you to click.
+Each double-digit number will also show you what piece that is if you hover over it (clicking it will do a CURIOS ALL on that piece...)
+                If you have all the pieces, a BuildMe button will show that will build the curio in question.
+                NOTE: FOR THIS TO WORK, YOU NEED THE masterCurios.lua FILE.
+                PUT THIS FILE WHEREVER YOU PUT THE PLUGIN.

         CurioRubber:
-                Using CRUB <pattern> will show a list of curios matching via IG CURIOS ALL [<pattern>], and give a button to click to start the rubbing.
+                Using CRUB [SINGLE] <pattern> will show a list of curios matching via IG CURIOS ALL [<pattern>], and give a button to click to start the rubbing.
+If you use the SINGLE word, the rubber will only rub doubles of your <pattern>
+                **use rubber at own risk.**

 Mapping Miniwindow: